satorumurmur/bibi/README.md

 EPUB Reader on your website.

+You can publish EPUB books on the web with parmalink and can embed it in your webpage.

-1. How to setup & read/publish EPUB books (for users)
+1. How to setup & read/publish EPUB books (for users/publishers)
 2. How to arrange development environment (for developers)
 3. License
 4. Special Thanks